davidakennedy/davidakennedy.com/_src/_includes/partials/resume/experience.md

 ### Copy Associate, Graphik Dimensions, High Point, NC — 2/08– 7/09

+Wrote product descriptions, press releases, web site copy, scripts and other miscellaneous copy.

 ### Reporter/Copy Editor, The Observer Newspapers, New Smyrna Beach, FL — 2/06 – 11/07

+Covered a variety of beats as a reporter, including sports, the hospital and features.
+Also served as Editor when the paper turned into a weekly.
+Supervised staff of three, planned content, edited copy, wrote stories and designed three-section newspaper.